mh-majumdar/energy-meter-management-system/README.md

 Commit your changes (git commit -m 'Add amazing feature') Push to the branch (git push origin feature/amazing-feature) Open a Pull Request
-📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.

-👥 Author
-[Your Name]

 🙏 Acknowledgments
 Flask documentation and community